Community P-Patch Program

-Space is limited, so sign up soon.
+You may sign up starting March 1 (space is limited).
 Gardeners must begin working in their plot by the second Saturday in May.
 Due to high demand, plots that are not worked on by then will be reassigned with no refund available.

 Locations & Fees

 - Silva Street Gardens at 8356 Silva Ave SE

 - DeLurme Gardens at 7640 380th Street SE

 Gardeners must bring their own tools and topsoil.

 The city will supply the water.
 Gardeners must be present while watering.
 Irrigation may not be left unattended.

 To reserve a P-Patch plot, download the application and submit it to Snoqualmie City Hall, 38624 SE River Street or via mail to Snoqualmie Parks Division, PO Box 987, Snoqualmie, WA, 98065).
 A check must be attached.
 If you have questions, please call 425-831-5784.

 The following rules are designed to help the garden run smoothly for all.
 We appreciate the cooperation and community spirit that makes this a successful program.